A round-up of the best preserved flowers and dried stems for fall or any time of year + how to dry flowers and leaves yourself.

-Somehow drying bunches of hydrangeas this fall has sent me down the rabbit hole of obsession over ALL of the gorgeous dried flowers and stems out there.
+Somehow my ritual of drying bunches of hydrangeas every fall sends me down the rabbit hole of obsession over ALL of the gorgeous dried flowers and stems out there.

 Okay, not obsession.
 I’m obsessed with my kids and my husband, but I really REALLY am loving the dried flower look.
 There are so many beautiful ones out there, but if you feel like foraging your yard, I’ll share some tips to explain how to dry flowers yourself too.

 The thing is I don’t really consider preserved flowers and dried leave in home decor as a trend.
 It’s not one of those things that really goes out of style or even out of season.

 In case you don’t have much greenery to forage in your yard though, here are a bunch (har har) of my favorite preserved flowers and dried stems with amazing review and for all budgets.

 (Affiliate links are provided below.
 Full disclosure here.)